 NOT EXACTLY JUNE CLEAVER Allison Janney in Life During Wartime (Francisco Roman)

-Genre: Comedy, Drama; Starring: Allison Janney, Paul Reubens, Ciaran Hinds, Charlotte Rampling, Ally Sheedy; Director: Todd Solondz; Author: Todd Solondz; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season
+Genre: Comedy, Drama; Starring: Allison Janney, Paul Reubens, Ciaran Hinds, Charlotte Rampling, Ally Sheedy; Director: Todd Solondz; Author: Todd Solondz; Release Date Limited: 07/23/2010; Runtime (in minutes): 96; MPAA Rating: Unrated

 Posted July 21 2010 — 12:00 AM EDT

 - 'Supergirl' promo asks a very important question